oriolakolawole/lotsizeCal/README.md

 # Lot Size Calculator

-A web-based trading tool that calculates the correct position size for any trade based on your account balance, risk percentage, and stop-loss distance — with live exchange rate support for multi-currency accounts.
+A web-based trading tool that calculates the correct position size for any trade based on your account balance, risk percentage, and stop-loss.

 **[Live Demo](https://oriolakolawole.github.io/lotsizeCal)**